 - It strives for cooperation and strong team spirit.
 Annual performance appraisals, without links to employees’ teams, do not get the job done.

-With this in mind, it’s really a question of why annual employee appraisal talks are still standard for so many organizations!
+With this in mind, it’s really a question of why annual employee appraisal talks are still standard for so many organisations!

 2. Development is achieved through dialogue